m4dmin/hassio-addons/addons/ansible_semaphore/README.md

 This Home Assistant add-on provides a fully integrated instance of [Ansible Semaphore](https://ansible-semaphore.com/), a modern web-based interface for running Ansible playbooks.

+### 📢 Project Status

+> ⚠️ **This Home Assistant add-on is currently under active development.**
+> Features, configurations, and behavior may change frequently.
+> Use with caution in production environments and feel free to provide feedback or contribute.

+---

 ## 🧩 Features

 - Full-featured [Ansible Semaphore](https://github.com/ansible-semaphore/semaphore)